‘My County’ poster contest open to fourth graders

 Deadline is 4:30 p.m. on Wednesday, May 1

-Monmouth County’s Constitutional Officers – Surrogate Rosemarie D. Peters, County Clerk M. Claire French and County Sheriff Shaun Golden – are inviting Monmouth County’s fourth graders to help showcase what they like best about Monmouth County by having the students create posters that fit the theme “My County.”
+FREEHOLD, NJ – To commemorate National County Government Month in April, Monmouth County Constitutional Officers Surrogate Rosemarie D. Peters, County Clerk Christine Giordano Hanlon, Esq. and Sheriff Shaun Golden are inviting the County’s fourth graders to showcase what they like best about Monmouth County by having students create posters that fit the theme, “My County.”

-“The design and content of a poster is up to a fourth graders imagination,” Peters said.
-“The artwork can depict something special and unique to Monmouth County including our county government.
+“The design and content of the posters is up to the fourth graders’ imaginations,” said Surrogate Peters.
+“The artwork can depict something special and unique to Monmouth County including our County Government.
 I look forward to seeing some of Monmouth County’s best features depicted in this youthful perspective.”

-- Posters must be on standard 22-inch by 28-inch poster board
+- Posters must be on a standard 22-inch by 28-inch poster board.

 - The words “Monmouth County” must appear at the top of the poster in 4-inch letters with black marker.